top of page

 Adelaide-skyline-join-siinsa

-BECOME A SIINSA MEMBER
+BECOME AN IINSA MEMBER

-Social Impact Investment Network SA acknowledges the Kaurna People as the custodians of the land we now know as the Adelaide Plains.
+Impact Investment Network SA acknowledges the Kaurna People as the custodians of the land we now know as the Adelaide Plains.
 We pay our respect to Elders past, present, and into the future.
 We recognise and respect their cultural heritage, beliefs and relationship with the land and acknowledge these are of continuing importance to the Kaurna people living today.
 We also extend that respect to other Aboriginal Language Groups and First Nations peoples.

 bottom of page